0x7061/macbookpro2015-omarchy-keyboard-fix/README.md

 ### 6.2 Sleep hook + shell-restart user unit

-Five things go wrong around sleep on this machine:
+Constraints the hook is built around:

 1. `applespi` wedges across sleep → unload in `pre`, reload in `post`.
-2. `brcmfmac` refuses to enter D3 (`-5`) → suspend aborts and systemd retries in a loop ("lid logo blinks every few seconds") → unload in `pre`.
+2. `brcmfmac` refuses to enter D3 (`-5`), which aborts the suspend and makes systemd retry in a loop (lid logo blinks every few seconds) → unload in `pre`.
-3. After **hibernate** the BCM43602 comes back dead: a plain driver reload leaves `wpa_supplicant` failing with `Failed to initialize driver interface` until NetworkManager gives up ("supplicant interface keeps failing, giving up").
-Removing only the endpoint (`03:00.0`) is not enough; the **PCIe root port** above it (`00:1c.2`) must be removed and rescanned (real slot power cycle), then `wpa_supplicant` and `NetworkManager` restarted because they have already given up on the old interface.
+3. After hibernate the BCM43602 comes back dead.
+A driver reload is not enough: the PCIe root port above it (`00:1c.2`, found via PCI class `0x028000`) must be removed and rescanned.
+NetworkManager then sees a hot-plug and reconnects on its own.
-4. The Omarchy shell (Quickshell, `Quickshell.Networking` → NetworkManager D-Bus) loses track once NetworkManager is **restarted** and shows "NOT CONNECTED" although `nmcli` is connected; only a full shell restart (in the user session, after the unlock; flickers the whole screen) fixes that → avoid restarting NetworkManager at all, keep restart + shell restart as a fallback.
+4. Restarting NetworkManager breaks the Omarchy shell's network widget (Quickshell's `Quickshell.Networking` D-Bus model does not re-attach; the bar shows "NOT CONNECTED" while `nmcli` is connected).
+The only repair is `omarchy-restart-shell`, which flickers the screen and refuses to run while the session is locked → restart NM + shell only as a fallback, and only after the unlock.
-5. systemd keeps `user.slice` — including the lock screen — **frozen until every sleep hook has returned**.
-Anything slow in `post` means dead keyboard/trackpad/lock screen for that long.
+5. systemd keeps `user.slice`, including the lock screen, frozen until every sleep hook has returned → `post` does nothing slow; the Wi-Fi recovery runs detached via `systemd-run` (a `&` background job would be killed with `systemd-sleep`).
+6. `suspend-then-hibernate` runs `post` → `pre` within ~300 ms at the s2idle → hibernate transition → `pre` stops a running Wi-Fi recovery and retries the `brcmfmac` unload (the module is "in use" while its firmware loads).
+7. The shell restart runs as a user unit started with `systemctl --user --machine=<user>@.host`, because the user manager already carries the Hyprland environment. `omarchy-restart-shell`, not `omarchy-refresh-shell` (the latter resets `~/.config/omarchy/shell.json` to defaults first).

-Design that follows from this (three pieces):
+Resulting design (three pieces):

 ```
 systemd-sleep ─post─▶ hook "post":  applespi-force                       keyboard back ~30 ms after resume